BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk1Lab.md

 	* Critical thinking (40 points): answers to questions 1-5 (below)
 	* Documentation (5 points): README.md in your homework repository, survey on Blackboard (listed below), citations for resources used in questions embedded in answers
 	* Professional behavior (10 points): class participation, assignment formatting using homework template
-* :pencil2: Complete the "GitHub survey" in [Blackboard](http://blackboard.uttyler.edu)
+* Items marked with :pencil2: in above sections will be checked for this assignment.
 * :pencil2: Written assessment: Title is "GitHub and Markdown."
 Answer the following questions:

 1. In today's lesson, you created a branch for `hello-world`.
 You also forked `Spoon-Knife`.
 Why would you want to fork or branch a repository, and what is the difference between these commands in GitHub?